beoutbreakprepared/nCoV2019/README.md

 and

-In order to cite the original dataset and methodology of how it was collected please cite:
+In order to cite the original dataset and methodology of how it was collected please use:

 ```{bibtex}
 @article{xu2020Epidemiological,